hiaga/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/docs/Az.RecoveryServices.md

 Move recovery point from one datastore to another store.

 ### [New-AzRecoveryServicesBackupPolicy](New-AzRecoveryServicesBackupPolicy.md)
-Creates or modifies a backup policy.
+Creates a new backup policy in a given recovery services vault
-This is an asynchronous operation.
-Status of the operation can be fetched\r\nusing GetPolicyOperationResult API.

 ### [New-AzRecoveryServicesItemLevelRecoveryConnection](New-AzRecoveryServicesItemLevelRecoveryConnection.md)
 Provisions a script which invokes an iSCSI connection to the backup data.